2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-Time Commitment: Generally, one-hour call per month with additional task force or sub-group work needed related to the development of discussion papers.
-Time to read and review papers in preparation for calls is also required with additional time dedicated to drafting and/or updating discussion papers in sub-groups.
+Time Commitment: Generally, a one-hour call per month with additional task force or subgroup work needed related to the development of discussion papers.
+Time to read and review papers in preparation for calls is also required, with additional time dedicated to drafting and/or updating discussion papers in subgroups.

 Skills/Experience: Prior experience and knowledge of standards of conduct, qualification, and practice.
 Commitment to upholding and advancing the profession’s image and responsibilities of the profession.
 Excellent written communication skills.